Tyler Stephenson Player Props: Reds vs. Padres

 Tyler Stephenson At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 44th, his on-base percentage ranks 36th, and he is 142nd in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 60th, his on-base percentage ranks 49th, and he is 152nd in the league in slugging.

-- In 28 games played this season, he has not hit a long ball.
+- He has not gone deep in his 29 games this year.

-- In 10 games this year, Stephenson has picked up an RBI, with more than one RBI once.
+- In 10 games this season, Stephenson has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.